RamsayQ/science_fair_2024/README.md

 # Project Overview

-This contains the results of a 7th grade science experiment.
-Below is a summary?
+This contains the results of a 7th grade science experiment in weather forecasting accuracy.

 Research Question: How accurate is weather forecasting?